Subleading logarithmic behavior in the parquet formalism

-Figure~\ref{eq:ladder-diagrams}(c) shows the numerical result for $\chi_{\times}^{(2)}(\omega)$.
+Figure~\ref{fig:ladder-diagrams}(c) shows the numerical result for $\chi_{\times}^{(2)}(\omega)$.
 The opposite sign compared to $\chi^{(0)}$ and $\chi^{(2)}_\mathrm{lad}$ shows that the crossed diagram counteracts the growth of the full result.

 Generally, susceptibility diagrams proportional to $u^n L^{n+1}$ are referred to as \emph{leading log}.
 Summing up only ladder diagrams yields the random phase approximation (RPA), resulting in an unphysical bound state~\cite{Mahan1967Excitons}.
-It was shown that, for a complete summation of leading-log diagrams, one has to take into account the interplay between the $a$ and $p$ channels~\cite{roulet1969singularities,nozieres1969singularities2}.
+It was shown that, for a complete summation of leading-log diagrams, one has to take into account the interplay between the $a$ and $p$ channels.
+This is referred to as the first-order parquet approach~\cite{roulet1969singularities,nozieres1969singularities2} because it takes only the highest power of logarithms in each order of the power-law expansion, \Eq{eq:Taylor-expansion}.
 In a more general perturbative treatment, diagrams proportional to lower orders of $L$ show up, i.e., $u^n L^{n+1-p}$ with $n+1>p>0$.
 In this work, we will go beyond Ref.~\cite{roulet1969singularities} by including all diagrams with $p=1$, which we denote as \emph{subleading log}.